USNS Comfort arrives in New York

 “This was supposed to take two weeks to make it possible for this ship to dock — they did it in eight days,” Mr. de Blasio said, addressing reporters near the ship.
 “And that means help has arrived quicker and we’re going to be able to do the life-saving work right now.”

 He estimated that New York City needs to triple its hospital bed capacity by May.
+He said they started the month with about 20,000 working hospital beds in New York City.

-“It is a daunting task, but we got a big, big boost. … This is like adding a whole [new] hospital to New York City,” Mr. de Blasio said.
+“It is a daunting task, but we got a big, big boost. … This is like adding a whole [other] hospital to New York City,” Mr. de Blasio said.

+The mayor said entire hospitals will have to effectively transform into all-intensive care units to get through the coming weeks.

 New York Gov. Andrew Cuomo has said the whole state could need 140,000 hospital beds and that the current supply is about 53,000 beds.